 Swords of Glass

-Swords of Glass is a classic, some would say archaic, PC game from 1986 in which you explore dungeons and evolve characters as you search for the mythical Sword of Glass.
+Swords of Glass is a classic, some would say archaic, PC game from 1986 in which you explore a series of eight dungeons and evolve characters as you search for the mythical Sword of Glass.
 By today's standards its wireframe walls and painfully simplistic 3-color non-animated monsters are nothing short of laughable.
 Yet it has to be acknowledged that in this game lays the seed that grew into today's ubiquitous World of Warcraft.
 Just as in the online game you go on quests, fight monsters, buy and sell items in a store, learn about them in a temple, rest in a hotel, and in so doing evolve a character into either a warrior or a magician.
 Set the primitive graphics aside and you have a game that in many ways is every bit as entertaining as modern games.

 My interest in Swords of Glass began in 1987 when I purchased and played it with my son.
 I can still feel the thrill of excitement when, after two months of painstaking effort, we finally surmounted the last obstacle and captured the Sword of Glass.
 We continued to explore the various dungeons in the game for months after that but in time, as always happens, interest faded.
 Decades passed and suddenly I found myself hip-deep in grandsons.
 Their appearance dredged up long forgotten memories of things I did with my son and one of those was Swords of Glass.
 Wondering if it was still available, an Internet search turned up an outstanding site by Dean Tersigni (The Glass Shrine) that provides unparalleled detail about the nature and history of the game, complete descriptions of the weapons, spells and potions, as well as descriptions of many of the monsters that inhabit the dungeons.
 Best of all he provides a free download of the game and a link to a site with a free DOS emulator program on which to run it.
 I heartily encourage anyone interested in Swords of Glass to visit his site.

 Why should anyone want to play a PC game from the dark ages of computer gaming?
 There's always nostalgia value for those, like me, who cut their gaming teeth on this classic.
 It's also instructive to play the game many consider the prototype for World of Warcraft and similar games.
-Quite apart from these reasons is the fact is that this game is still both challenging and satisfying to play.
+Quite apart from these reasons is the fact that this game is still both challenging and satisfying to play.
 No, it doesn't have the dazzling eye candy of today's games.
-But in the final analysis it's not a game's look that gets your heart pounding, it's the sense of danger when you've invested weeks or even month building up a character only to discover that you've gotten him a situation that may kill him and in so doing, loose all that invested time and effort.
+But in the final analysis it's not a game's look that gets your heart pounding, it's the sense of danger when you've invested weeks or even months building up a character only to discover that you've gotten him a situation that may kill him and in so doing, loose all that invested time and effort.
 Jeopardy is what makes a great game, and in its own humble way Swords of Glass has it in abundance.

 As for the graphics, in today's world they mine unintended humor in that even after playing for hours the ridiculously simple images still make smiling at them irresistible.